 We are fans of keeping things super simple here and I adore that Ruth’s cakes are so achievable.
-We decided to try her all in one chocolate cake recipe.
+We decided to try her all in one chocolate cake (Although Mini loves a vanilla sponge) recipe.
 There is no need to cream the Stork and sugar, just pop it all in the mixer.
 This was such a simple recipe that Mini did it all himself, all I did was put it in the cake tin and bake it.

 We also love using chocolate fingers to cover cakes, they are perfect for hiding any imperfections.
-Instead of covering the top of our cake with chocolate shavings, we covered it with smarties as the birthday boy had requested a colorful cake (when you are nearly four, you have the right to put in requests)!
+Instead of covering the top of our cake with chocolate shavings, we covered it with smarties as the birthday boy had requested a colorful cake for his special birthday (when you are nearly four, you have the right to put in requests)!

 - 250g Stork with Butter